cs640-fall20205/joins-activity-Susmitha123-Sri/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?
+   All are included
 2. Which orders are not included in the result?
+   All orders are included
 3. When is a row included?
+   If a customer or an order is included in the customers or the orders table respectively
 4. What is the meaning of FULL JOIN?
+   FULL JOIN returns all rows from both tables.

 ---